 Program OverviewPrinter Friendly

-Our Baking and Pastry Arts Management program builds on fundamental baking and pastry arts skills, preparing you to work within the baking sector in a management role.
-Whether it is menu design, purchasing, planning or execution, baking management is an essential skill to convert your passion into business success.
+Centennial College's Baking and Pastry Arts Management program will build on fundamental baking and pastry arts skills to prepare you for a management role within the baking sector.
+Whether it's menu design, purchasing, planning or execution, baking management is an essential skill to convert your passion into business success.

-In the Baking and Pastry Arts Management, courses you will work in baking and pastry labs, including Centennial College's one-of-a-kind commercial bakeshop as well as an on-campus cafe, restaurant and event centre.
-In these real-world environments, you will hone your skills before beginning a 14-week field placement with one of the College's industry partners.
+In the Baking and Pastry Arts Management courses, you'll work in baking and pastry labs, including Centennial College's one-of-a-kind commercial bakeshop as well as an on-campus cafe, restaurant and event centre.
+In these real-world environments, you'll hone your skills before beginning a 14-week work-integrated learning opportunity with one of the College's industry partners.

 It’s Your Shift Training and Awareness Program